smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 #### engineState would ideally be an enum if it was a Standardized data type.
 But since this it OEM example of vehicle data on the fly, we can use String data type.

 * _engineState_ would need to be added to both SDL core and proxy schema.
 Once new schema is downloaded by both core and proxy, an app may request _engineState_ vehicle data item.
-* It just shows the capability to add a new vehicle data item which OEM can utilize to update the file at cloud.
-SDL can get updates on this file along with PT update and thus would be able to process new vehicle data
+* This shows the capability to add a new vehicle data item, which OEMs can utilize to update the file on the cloud.
+SDL can get updates on this files along with PT updates, thus new vehicle data would be able to be processed.
-* Again, each sub items have individual data type and references.
-So as long as OEM updates the reference file, Mobile apps can access the new data.
+* Again, each sub items have individual data types and references.
+So as long as the OEM updates the reference file, mobile apps can access the new data.

 ### Also, this approach can also be used to read entire 8 bytes CAN message itself